maudlinmandrake/jekyll-klise/about.md

 4. I study the Tarot: its imagery, its history, and the psychology of it.
 5. I'm a voracious reader.
 6. I don't know how true any of it, but I'm deeply interested in the various personality sciences (pseudosciences?).
 Mostly I think of it as a fun way to think about myself.
 I'm a Capricorn Sun / Taurus Moon / Aries Rising.
 In MBTI, I test as an [INTJ](https://www.16personalities.com/intj-personality) and I'm an Enneagram [Type 5](https://www.enneagraminstitute.com/type-5).
+7. I love lifting weights, and one of my pie-in-the-sky dreams is to compete in a powerlifting competition.
+Last summer my husband and I built a home gym in our basement because we got so tired of fighting for the power racks at the local gym.

 #### let's be friends ✨